thekumarcode/Data-Analysis/README.md

-# Data-Analysis
+# HR Analytics Dashboard using Power BI

+## 🎯 Objective

-This project is an interactive HR analytics dashboard created using Microsoft Power BI.
-It presents key insights into various human resource functions such as employee distribution, recruitment, attrition, diversity, and performance metrics.
+The objective of this project is to build a dynamic and interactive HR analytics dashboard using Microsoft Power BI.
+The goal is to help HR teams and decision-makers monitor workforce metrics, identify trends, and make data-driven decisions related to employee performance, recruitment, attrition, and diversity.